If you need assistance email us to make a virtual appointment at firstname.lastname@example.org or call us at 773-508-5885.

 - Economic Injury Disaster Loan (EIDL): The Small Business Administration (SBA) has re-opened applications to ALL qualifying small businesses.
 Find the application and further information here.
 Applicants who submitted their applications previously continue to be processed.
-Information here.
 Disaster Customer Service Center at (800) 659-2955 is the primary point of contact for EIDL inquiries.
 If your application was denied, you may request reconsideration via email to email@example.com.

 - Employee Retention Credit: The Treasury Department and the Internal Revenue Service launched the Employee Retention Credit, designed to encourage businesses to keep employees on their payroll.
 The refundable tax credit is 50% of up to $10,000 in wages paid by an eligible employer whose business has been financially impacted by COVID-19.
 Information here.